 Can the dead come back and visit you?

 The key here is to create bookmarks that sparks enough interest that will direct the reader to want to learn more by visiting your church’s website.
 Once on your website, they can view videos and blog content that deals with what the Bible says about these various frequently asked questions as it relates to death.
 This makes for a lovely Bible study on Halloween!

 What Does The Bible Say About Halloween

 Is Halloween bad?
-The Bible speaks out about the state of the dead, sorcery and witchcraft.
+When it comes to halloween and the Bible, The Bible speaks out about the state of the dead, sorcery and witchcraft.
 For those Christians that choose to celebrate Halloween instead of condemning them, yes being christian is hard , pray for them that they might see the light on what does the Bible say about Halloween.
 I would love to hear from you, what does your family do when Halloween rolls around?

 More Articles Like This You May Like